 Registry Operator MUST accept all registration data submitted by Registrars in conformance with section 3.1

-Between 1 August 2017 and 1 February 2019, Registry Operator SHALL provide Transition Progress Metrics to each registrar, every Friday by 23:59 UTC.
+Between 1 August 2017 and 1 February 2019, Registry Operator SHALL provide Transition Progress Metrics to each registrar at minimum Monthly by first day of the month at 23:59 UTC.

-Between 1 August 2017 and 1 February 2019, Registry Operator SHALL provide to ICANN all Transition Progress Metrics for all registrars every Friday by 23:59 UTC.
+Between 1 August 2017 and 1 February 2019, Registry Operator SHALL provide to ICANN all Transition Progress Metrics for all registrars at minimum Monthly by first day of the month at 23:59 UTC.

 [Registry Operator SHALL implement the requirements of the Registry Registration Data Directory Services Consistent Labeling and Display Policy ("CL&D Policy") in conjunction with Section 1 of Specification 4 of the "Base Registry Agreement approved on 9 January 2014" ("Base Registry Agreement") by 1 August 2017.]